-Investment trusts are not as popular as unit trusts, but they can be cheaper and a good option for some.
-Find out how they work.
+Investment trusts are a way of investing where your money is spread through a number of different companies.
+They are not as well known as unit trusts, but they can be cheaper and a good option for some.
+Find out how investment trusts work.

 The basic principle behind an investment trust is relatively straightforward.
 It’s the jargon that’s off-putting — so bear with me!

-- An investment trust spreads your money around: it buys shares in different companies, or it may buy a range of bonds (which are basically IOUs for loans to a government or company) or whatever the asset is that the investment trust has chosen to invest in.
-If it invests in shares, it will often buy shares in dozens of different companies.
-If it’s commercial property, it will invest in different office blocks, factories and/or retail developments etc.
+- An investment trust spreads your money around: It generally buys shares in different companies.
+Or it may buy a range of bonds or whatever the asset is that the investment trust has chosen to invest in.
+A bond is an IOU for loans to a government or company.
+If an investment trust invests in shares, it will often buy shares in dozens of different companies.
+If it invests in commercial property, it will invest in different office blocks, factories and/or retail developments etc.

 SAVVY TIP: If you want to put money into an investment trust that invests in shares, there are lots of factors that can influence the amount of risk you’re taking on.
 One will be how widely it spreads investors’ money between different companies.
 If you have two identical investment trusts, the only difference being that one invests in 50 companies and the other in 10, the one that invests in 50 companies should be less risky.

-- An investment trust issues shares: When you put money into a unit trust, you buy units (as the name implies).
-But an investment trust is different and it issues shares in exactly the same way that an ordinary company would.
+- An investment trust issues shares: An investment trust issues shares in exactly the same way that an ordinary company does.
 You can buy – and sell – these shares on the stock market.
+Instead of investing in a company, such as M&S or BP or Vodafone, you buy shares in the investment trust.
+The investment trust then invests in different companies.

-- An investment trust is ‘closed ended’: This means that only a fixed number of shares are issued and the number of shares remains the same.
+- An investment trust is ‘closed ended’: This term means that only a fixed number of shares are issued and the number of shares remains the same.
+The investment trust can’t issue more shares if the fund becomes popular and it can’t cancel shares if people don’t want to invest in it.
 Unit trusts and OEICS (which stands for open ended investment companies) are different because they can issue more ‘units’ if they become very popular, to cope with the demand – and cancel some units if there are fewer investors.

-SAVVY TIP: Don’t worry too much about the jargon, what’s important is that you understand that this can make investment trusts more volatile as the share price will vary according to whether or not a particular investment trust is popular with investors.
+SAVVY TIP: Don’t worry too much about the jargon, what’s important is that you understand that this can make investment trusts more volatile.
+That’s because an investment trust’s share price will vary according to whether or not a particular investment trust is popular with investors.

 - Your money may be managed by a professional fund manager: He or she decides which investments to buy and which to sell (and when to do it).
 Part of the money you invest is used to pay the fund manager’s fees.
 Some investment trusts are ‘trackers’ which means that they mirror the ups and downs of a particular stock market index, such as the FTSE 100 index or FTSE All-Share.